Sharath-Kumar-Yerramada/mcmc-metropolis-algorithm/README.md

 ## Overview
 Implementation and analysis of the Metropolis algorithm based on Chapter 4 of *MCMC from Scratch* (Hanada & Matsuura, Springer 2022).
-Course project for Advanced Statistical Methods I, BSDS-II, Indian Statistical Institute Bangalore (May 2026).
+Course project for Advanced Statistical Methods I, BSDS-II(4th semester), Indian Statistical Institute Bangalore (May 2026).
 Group 11.

 ## What's in this repo